MicrosoftDocs/sql-docs/azure-sql/database/data-discovery-and-classification-overview.md

 ### Microsoft Information Protection policy

 Microsoft Information Protection (MIP) labels provide a simple and uniform way for users to classify sensitive data uniformly across different Microsoft applications.
-MIP sensitivity labels are created and managed in [Microsoft 365 compliance center](https://compliance.microsoft.com/).
-To learn how to create and publish MIP sensitive labels in Microsoft 365 compliance center, see the article, [Create and publish sensitivity labels](/microsoft-365/compliance/create-sensitivity-labels).
+MIP sensitivity labels are created and managed in the [Microsoft Purview compliance portal](https://compliance.microsoft.com/).
+To learn how to create and publish MIP sensitive labels in Microsoft Purview compliance portal, see the article, [Create and publish sensitivity labels](/microsoft-365/compliance/create-sensitivity-labels).

 #### Prerequisites to switch to MIP policy